Linerre/dwm-user/README.md

 On Void Linux, the following pkgs need to be installed before building:

 	# xbps-install -S base-devel libX11-devel libXft-devel libXinerama-devel

+On FreeBSD, you might need to install pkgconfig:

+	# pkg install pkgconfig

 Installation